garagepoort/mc-server-deployments/README.md

 ### Adding new variables.
 - add your variable inside the .env-example file.
 This file has only an informational purpose.
 - Use your environment variable inside the configuration file you need.
-- Add the path to that configuration file inside the .env-files file. (make sure the last line of the file is always an empty line.)
+- Add the path to that configuration file inside the .envfiles file. (make sure the last line of the file is always an empty line.)

 More information on env variables can be found here: https://docs.google.com/document/d/1sSMr_pkasmBb7OfRowXDUczZgMY07AW3UtHU6O9aYiQ